pivotal-cf-experimental/docs-utility-scripts/style-checker/tests/rule-test.md

 test a given case
 test a HA cluster case
 test A HA cluster case
+test a logged in case
+A logged in case
 test a RSU case
 test A RSU case
+test a signed in case
+A signed in case
 test a single time case
 test a SQL case
 test able to case